Let’s look at some of the must-have barber supplies that every barber should have!

 There are two different types of guards that you should have in your arsenal.
 These are:

-- The comb guard: this is used when clippers are too large to be used directly on the hair.
+• The comb guard: this is used when clippers are too large to be used directly on the hair.
 These guards attach to the top of the clippers and reduce the length of the cut.

-- The snap-on guard: these are for when you want to give your client a uniform look all over or if you’re giving him a fade from long to short.
+• The snap-on guard: these are for when you want to give your client a uniform look all over or if you’re giving him a fade from long to short.
 This snap-on guard will fit onto most types of professional clippers and can usually be changed at different lengths.

 It’s important that the guard combs you use fit well onto your clipper blade so as not to slip during use.
-Also, it’s best to choose guards that have been made by the same company as your barbering tools or products because they tend to work better than those made by another company.
+Also, it’s best to choose guards made by the same company as your barbering tools or products because they tend to work better than those made by another company.

 In addition, it’s important that you make sure that any new combs work with your current brand of barbering supplies before purchasing them online or elsewhere